The definition of a Day Porter

 Communicating With Your Janitorial Provider to Keep Things On Track

 A Day Porter can be a wonderful addition to your facility services and help keep your building in good condition and running smoothly around the clock.
-If you think a Day Porter might be just the thing your facility or facilities need, please contact Stathakis today at (800)278-1884 so we can assist you in designing a Day Porter Program to meet your specific needs.
+If you think a Day Porter might be just the thing your facility or facilities need, please contact Stathakis today at (800)278-1884 so we can assist you hire a day porter and design a Custom Program to meet your specific needs.